 Grid reference SK 12530 87564

-Once you’re at the top, you then follow the path which skirts around the edge of Kinder plateau, the path is rocky and takes you past several impressive rock formations on the way – Nether Tor and Upper Tor.
+Once you’re at the top, you then follow the path to the left, which skirts around the edge of Kinder plateau, the path is rocky and takes you past several impressive rock formations on the way – Nether Tor and Upper Tor.

-It then turns more sharply to your right where you follow it over a small stream, then almost double back on the other side.
-In front, you’ll see the prominent Grindslow Knoll in front of you.
+It then takes a sharper bend to your right where you follow it over a small stream, then almost double back on the other side.
+You’ll see the prominent Grindslow Knoll ahead.

 Continue until you reach another large cairn, this marks where the adjoining Grindbrook Clough path meets.
 From here, take the flagstone path leading off to the right.